aplosdev/aplos/docs/guide/articles-list.md

 ## Setting up the Page

-Inside the page you want to use the article list, you can use the following code:
+Inside the page you want to use the article list, you can use the following example code:

 ```md
 # My Page